angusfung/face-gender-classification/README.md

 ./classification.py --download --log INFO
 ```

-This will download from the FaceScrub dataset into two directories:
+This will download from the FaceScrub dataset into two directories under `dataset/`